swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 This is also avoids a well-known problem from objective-c, where selectors must not accidentally be the same, otherwise bad-things-happen™.

 One potential alternative would be to use the full names of methods, i.e. `hello(name:surname:)`, similar to objective-c selectors to identify methods.
-However, this means the lose of any and all type-safety and _intent_ of target methods being used accoring to their appropriate types.
+However, this means the loss of any and all type-safety and _intent_ of target methods being used according to their appropriate types.
 It also means identifiers must be unique and overloads must be banned at compile time, or we risk reusing identifiers and not knowing which function to invoke.
 This again could be solved by separately shipping type identifiers, but this would mean reinventing what Swift's mangling scheme already does, but in a worse way.
-Instead, we propose to start with the simple mangling scheme, and in a subsequent proposal, address the versioning story more hollistically, in a way that addressess ABI concerns of normal libraries, as well as distributed calls.
+Instead, we propose to start with the simple mangling scheme, and in a subsequent proposal, address the versioning story more holistically, in a way that addresses ABI concerns of normal libraries, as well as distributed calls.

 We are aware that the mangling scheme makes the following, what should be possible to evolve without breaking APIs situations not work, that a different scheme could handle well:

 - adding parameters even with default parameters,
-- changing a type of argument from struct to class (or enum etc), is also breaking through it need not be.
+- changing a type of argument from struct to class (or enum etc), is also breaking though it need not be.
   - We could address this by omitting the kind information from the mangled names.

 The robust versioning and evolution scheme we have in mind for the future must be able to handle these cases, and we will be able to roll out a new identification scheme that handles those in the future, without breaking API or breaking existing remote calls.
 The metadata to lookup distributed method accessors would still be available using the "most precise" mangled format, even as we introduce a lossy, more versioning friendly format.
 APIs would remain unchanged, because from the perspective of `DistributedActorSystem` all it does is ship around an opaque String `identifier` of a remote call target.

 There are numerous other versioning and rollout topics to cover, such as "rolling deployments", "green/blue deployments" and other techniques that both the versioning scheme _and_ the specific actor system implementation must be able to handle eventually.
-However, based on experience implementing other actor systems in the past, we are confident that those are typical to add in later phases of such endavor, not as the first thing in the first iteration of the project.
+However, based on experience implementing other actor systems in the past, we are confident that those are typical to add in later phases of such an endeavor, not as the first thing in the first iteration of the project.

 #### Compression techniques to avoid repeatedly sending large identifiers

 One of the worries brought up with regards to mangled names and string identifiers in general during the review has been that they can impose a large overhead when the actual messages are small.
 Specifically, as the `RemoteCallTarget.identifier` often can be quite large, and for distributed methods which e.g. accept only a few integers, or even no values at all, the identifiers often can dominate the entire message payload.

 This is not a novel problem – we have seen and solved such issues in the past in other actor runtimes (i.e. Akka).
-One potential solution is to establish a compression mechanism between peers where message exchanges establish shared knowlage about "long identifiers" and mapping them to unique numbers.
-The sender in such system at first pessimistically sends the "long" String-based identifier, and in return may get additional metadata in the response "the next time you want to call this target, send the ID 12345".
+One potential solution is to establish a compression mechanism between peers where message exchanges establish shared knowledge about "long identifiers" and mapping them to unique numbers.
+The sender in such a system at first pessimistically sends the "long" String-based identifier, and in return may get additional metadata in the response "the next time you want to call this target, send the ID 12345".
 The sender system then stores in a cache that when invoking the "X...Z" target it does not need to send the long string identifier, but instead can send the number 12345.
 This solves the long string identifiers problem, as they need not be sent repeatedly over the wire.
-(There are a lot of details to how such scheme can be implemented that we do not need to dive into here, however we are confident those work well, because we have seen them solve this exact issue before).
+(There are a lot of details to how such schemes can be implemented that we do not need to dive into here, however we are confident those work well, because we have seen them solve this exact issue before).

-Given the need, and assuming other shared knowlage, we could even implement other identification schemes, which can also avoid that "initial" long string identifier sending.
-We will be exploring those as specific use-cases and requirements from adopters arise.
-We are confident in our ability to fit such techniques into this design because of the flexibility APIs based around `RemoteCallTarget` gives us, without requiring to actually send the entire target object over the wire.
+Given the need, and assuming other shared knowledge, we could even implement other identification schemes, which can also avoid that "initial" long string identifier sending.
+We will be exploring those as specific use-cases and requirements from adopters as they arise.
+We are confident in our ability to fit such techniques into this design because of the flexibility that APIs based around `RemoteCallTarget` gives us, without requiring us to actually send the entire target object over the wire.

 Such optimization techniques, are entirely implementable in concrete distributed actor system implementations.
-However, if necessary, we would be able to even extend the capabilities of `executeDistributedTarget` to accomodate other concrete needs and designs.
+However, if necessary, we would be able to even extend the capabilities of `executeDistributedTarget` to accommodate other concrete needs and designs.

 #### Overlap with general ABI and versioning needs in normal Swift code